Categories

 Nathan Meyer is an equity investment analyst who covers European satellite and media companies as well as U.S. media and video games for Capital Group.
 He holds a bachelor's in economics and history from Brown University.

-Alan J. Wilson is a portfolio manager with 39 years of investment experience, 33 of them at Capital (as of 12/31/2023).
+Alan J. Wilson is a portfolio manager with 33 years of investment industry experience (as of 12/31/2023).
 He holds an MBA from Harvard Business School and a bachelor’s degree in civil engineering from Massachusetts Institute of Technology.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.